Request a Program Guide

 Sounds like you're looking for the English for Academic Purposes/ESL program.

 Online programs provide a great alternative to classroom learning.
-They're especialy useful if your schedule doesn't let you come to campus.
+They're especially useful if your schedule doesn't let you come to campus.

 Good choice.
-Continuing Education always has a stellar selection of non-credit courses to choose from.
-And remember, Continuing Education now offers a range of employment programs, too.
+Continuing Studies & Executive Education always has a stellar selection of non-credit courses to choose from.

 The Education Planner is by far and away one of the most useful sites for students we’ve seen.
 Loaded with information that is searchable by meaningful categories such as field of study, length of program, institution, type of credential and more, it’s well worth the click.